 However, while the aim of this new facility is to increase direct engagement with the referring clinician and the patient referred, it is likely to take up a reasonable amount of time for some consultants and SAS doctors and this should be included as part of their job plan.

 Integrated care pathways

 As new models of care are implemented, it will be essential that e-RS is reviewed and adapted to ensure that the system is ready to incorporate and work effectively with new care pathways.
-This is preferable to local workarounds which risk upsetting pathways which are proven to be efficient and beneficial to patient outcomes.
+This is preferable to local workarounds, which risk upsetting pathways that are proven to be efficient and beneficial to patient outcomes.

 If clinicians experience e-RS to be an obstruction to the management of patient care, please contact the BMA so that this can be investigated.